willhaben/wh-kafka-connect-jslt-transform/README.md

 ### Connector Configuration

 The transformer expects the `jslt` attribute in the connector config JSON.
-In the following example the dot means it will to perform any transformation but this string can be any valid JSLT expression.
+In the following example the dot means it will not perform any transformation but this string can be any valid JSLT expression.
 > Note that Json does not support multiline strings.
 So linebreaks and quotes must be escaped with a backslash (e.g. `"` -> `\"`)

 ```json